CzechJiri/Tableau-postgres-multicorn/readme.md

 ## Setup Docker
-clone this repo, install docker then simple run this from command line
+clone this repo, install docker then simply run this from command line

 ```
 docker build -t multicorn .